 You have the right to express breastmilk at work.
+You have the right to pump breastmilk at work.
 Most employers in California are required to provide you with a private room and a reasonable amount of break time to pump at work.

-If I want to pump at work, what type of accommodations does my employer need to provide?
+If I want to pump at work, what type of lactation accommodations is my employer required to provide?

 How many lactation breaks am I allowed to take?

 Your employer is required to give you a reasonable amount of break time to pump.
 The law doesn’t specify an amount of time, but federal regulations advise employers to provide 2-3 breaks during an 8-hour shift and sufficient time for the lactating parent to walk to the designated space, wait for use of the space, set up the pumping equipment, retrieve the milk, clean the equipment afterwards, and store the milk.

 Are my lactation breaks paid?